 Diabetes is an active area of study for Kaiser Permanente Research.
 We have published more than 840 articles related to this topic over the past decade.

-The Centers for Disease Control and Prevention estimate that 30.3 million people in the United States — more than 9% of the population — are living with diabetes, and an additional 34% of U.S. adults have prediabetes.1
+The Centers for Disease Control and Prevention estimates that 30.3 million people in the United States — more than 9% of the population — are living with diabetes, and an additional 34% of U.S. adults have prediabetes.1

 Diabetes is an active area of study for Kaiser Permanente Research.
 Scientists across the organization have used our rich, comprehensive, longitudinal data to advance understanding of risk, improving patient outcomes, and translating research findings into policy and practice.
-We have published more than 1,000 articles related to diabetes since 2007; together, they have been cited approximately 52,000 times.2
+We have published more than 1,100 articles related to diabetes since 2007; together, they have been cited approximately 55,000 times.2

 These articles are the product of observational studies, randomized controlled trials, meta-analyses, and other studies led by Kaiser Permanente scientists.
-The unique environment — which includes our fully integrated care and coverage model — in which our research scientists, clinicians, medical groups and health plan leaders collaborate enables us to contribute generalizable knowledge on diabetes and many other topics of research.
+The unique environment — which includes our fully integrated care and coverage model — in which our research scientists, clinicians, medical groups, and health plan leaders collaborate enables us to contribute generalizable knowledge on diabetes and many other topics of research.